impanyu/leetcode3/docs/index.md

    b. the condition before first enter
    c. the condition before each loop
 4. For each loop, make as simple as possible of each step of change, do not use parallel update and multiple if statement, it's easy to get confused and bug prone.
 Try to make the condition judgement simple.
-5. string to int: stoi or iss
+5. string to int: atoi or iss
-6. int to string: oss
+6. int to string: oss or to_string()
 7. init an array to 0: int ms[128] = {}
    init an array to v:#define FILL(x,v) memset(x,v,sizeof(x))
 8. For bfs/dfs/backtracking, there are some infomation to keep through out the process: